jonasgeiler/3d-raytracer-lua/README.md

 ## How to use

-Just download the repository and then run any of the scenes using LuaJIT:
+Download the repository and then run any of the scenes using LuaJIT:
 ```shell
 $ luajit ./scenes/<scene>.lua
 ```